vicmcl/deeplearwing/README.md

 ![](images/average_airfoil.png)

-This average shape can offer several insights:
+This average shape offers several insights:
 * It illustrates the general characteristics of the airfoils in the dataset, such as the typical thickness distribution, camber, and leading edge radius.
 * It can serve as a reference point for comparing individual airfoils within the dataset, helping to identify those with unusual or extreme features.
 * It may reveal biases or trends in the dataset, such as a preference for certain airfoil families or design philosophies.